 - 1.2.1 Core values of academic integrity (honesty and trust) lie at the heart of our academic enterprise, and they underpin all activities within Goldsmiths.
-The College values a culture of honesty and mutual trust, and expects all members of the College (staff and students) to respect and up hold these core values at all times. - 1.2.2 Advice about academic writing and study skills is available to students: - within academic departments; - in the library; - on learn.gold; - through the Teaching and Learning Innovation Centre (TaLIC); - external websites; - specialist study skills assistance available from the Goldsmiths' Academic Skills Centre.
+The College values a culture of honesty and mutual trust, and expects all members of the College (staff and students) to respect and up hold these core values at all times. - 1.2.2 Advice about academic writing and study skills is available to students: - within academic departments; - in the library; - on learn.gold; - external websites; - specialist study skills assistance available from the Goldsmiths' Academic Skills Centre - 1.2.3 A diagnostic tool is available to students on 'turnitin' on the learn.gold website, this programme checks student assessments before they are submitted to help prevent unintentional plagiarism.

-- 1.2.3 A diagnostic tool is available to students on 'turnitin' on the learn.gold website, this programme checks student assessments before they are submitted to help prevent unintentional plagiarism. - 1.2.4 Students must confirm that they have understood the 'Academic Misconduct Statement' (see section 3 below).
+1.2.4 Students must confirm that they have understood the 'Academic Misconduct Statement' (see section 3 below).